-COP, a form of idiopathic interstitial pneumonia (see Overview of Idiopathic Interstitial Pneumonias), affects men and women equally, usually in their 40s or 50s.
+Cryptogenic organizing pneumonia, a form of idiopathic interstitial pneumonia Overview of Idiopathic Interstitial Pneumonias Idiopathic interstitial pneumonias (IIPs) are interstitial lung diseases of unknown etiology that share similar clinical and radiologic features and are distinguished primarily by the histopathologic... read more , affects men and women equally, usually in their 40s or 50s.
 Cigarette smoking does not seem to be a risk factor.

-Pulmonary function tests usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 sec to forced vital capacity [FEV 1 /FVC] < 70%) is found in 21% of patients, and pulmonary function is occasionally normal.
+Pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
+Basic pulmonary function tests available in the... read more usually show a restrictive defect, although an obstructive defect (ratio of forced expiratory volume in 1 second to forced vital capacity [FEV1/FVC] < 70%) is found in 21% of patients, and pulmonary function is occasionally normal.

 Routine laboratory test results are nonspecific.
 Leukocytosis without an increase in eosinophils occurs in about one half of patients.
-The initial ESR often is elevated.
+The initial erythrocyte sedimentation rate (ESR) often is elevated.